 In the late 12th century, King Philippe Auguste decided to fortify Paris with a wrap-around wall.
 While most of the barrier fit neatly around the city, the Seine River left parts of the border open to invaders.
 To make up for a particularly weak spot, Philippe Auguste opted to construct a castle next to the wall.
 As Paris was much smaller at this time, this castle was situated on what would have been the city's outer limits.

 The layout of this structure did not look like the Louvre today, which is built around courtyards and features prominent, protruding wings.
 Instead, “the building designed by Philippe Auguste’s engineers was square in plan, protected by a moat, and equipped with circular defensive towers at its corners and in the middle of its sides,” the Louvre explains.
 As these towers were spaced 25 meters apart—the distance an arrow could travel—guards were able to shoot invaders with their bows no matter the attempted point of entry.

 In the 13th century, King Louis IX (known also as Saint Louis) increased the size of the castle by adding extra salon-style rooms.
-As these salles served no defensive purpose, their installation marked the beginning of the castle's transformation from foreboding fortress to elegant palace.
+As these salles served no defensive purpose, their installation marked the beginning of the castle's transformation from a foreboding fortress to an elegant palace.

 As Paris' borders widened, it became clear that the fortress was no longer in a strategic military location.
 Kings, however, made use of the structure, employing it as a safe hideout during riots.
 It served this makeshift purpose until 1528, when King François I officially declared the Louvre as his place of residence.

 To fulfill this decree, he demolished its dungeon and began building a Renaissance-style palace on its grounds.
 The palace's renovation outlasted the king, whose son, King Henri II, and daughter-in-law, Catherine de' Medici, drastically transformed the grounds after his death.